DrWelles/ASW/README.md

-# Training strategies for automatic song writing: a perspective with a unified framework (ICASSP 2022)
+# Training strategies for automatic song writing: a unified framework perspective (ICASSP 2022)
-Training strategies for automatic song writing: a perspective with a unified framework
+Training strategies for automatic song writing: a unified framework perspective
 ## Release the code after the paper is accepted